jagolu/nameChanger/README.md

     }
 }
 ```
 The function changeTheNames() will change the names and will return an ArrayList with the absolute path of the file that NameChanger couldn't change.
+If it return a null value or empty ArrayList, NameChanger didn't have any problem.

 There is some "laws" on the booleans options (if them are not like below, the NameChanger won't change anything):
   - One of these options must be true (changeWithLowBar, changeWithScript, changeWithMayus, changeWithoutMayus, beginWithMayus, eraseAccentMarks, deleteLastSpace).